pop up image

 Continuous improvement is a vital part of Lean management, and you need to find a way to scale the value of Hoshin Kanri as well.

 Afterward, you break down the shorter initiatives into 2 key projects for each one that needs to be completed to achieve them.
-To visualize the upper quadrant of the matrix, you create a third layer of Portfolio Kanban boards that hold each of the 18 key projects.

 We offer the most flexible software platform